Cutaneous nerve

 A cutaneous nerve is a nerve that provides nerve supply to the skin.

 Human anatomy

-In human anatomy, cutaneous nerves are primarily responsible for providing sensory innervation to the skin.
+In human anatomy, cutaneous nerves are primarily responsible for providing cutaneous innervation, sensory innervation to the skin.
 In addition to sympathetic and autonomic afferent (sensory) fibers, most cutaneous nerves also contain sympathetic efferent (visceromotor) fibers, which innervate cutaneous blood vessels, sweat glands, and the arrector pilli muscles of hair follicles.
 These structures are important to the sympathetic nervous response.